magnified-joy/magnifiedjoy.com/wedding/_posts/2013-10-14-madison-wi-wedding-photographer-mmoca-fresco-madison-museum-of-contemporary-art-fall-wedding-alli-davis.markdown

 label: Alli + Davis
 date: '2013-10-14 13:35:12 -0500'
 thumbnail: http://weddings.magnifiedjoy.com/wp-content/uploads/2013/10/alli-feature-480x375.jpg
+description: 'Small, intimate wedding at Madison Museum of Contemporary Art on a beautiful autumn day.
+Alli was down to earth and wanted a simply, classy, and memorable wedding.
+  When we first met Alli, her her vibrant smile, her connecting body language, and her natural curls left an impression on us. '
+keywords: mmoca, MMoCA, Madison Museum of Contemporary Art, sculpture garden, fresco, madison, wisconsin, wi, wedding photographer, engagement, wedding, nightscape, cityscape, city, night, intimate wedding, intimate, no wedding party
 ---
 <p>When we first met Alli, her her vibrant smile, her connecting body language, and her natural curls left an impression on us.
 She was so down to earth and wanted a simply, classy, and memorable wedding.
 In line with that, she chose to get married at the <a href="http://www.mmoca.org/about-us/mmoca-weddings">Madison Museum of Contemporary Art</a> on the rooftop gardens with a small, intimate wedding with just close family and friends.
 We could see the artful side of her as she handcraft their metal wedding bands, choose a colored dress for her wedding gown, had her sister-in-law hand make her elegant bouquet. </p>
 <p><img src="http://weddings.magnifiedjoy.com/wp-content/uploads/2013/10/MMoCa-Fresco-Alli-Davis-Madison-Wedding-001.jpg" alt="MMoCa Fresco Alli Davis Madison Wedding 001" width="1500" height="1183" class="alignnone size-full wp-image-3697" /></p>